arajp011/Major-Project-COMP8240-fastText-Classification/README.md

 # Major-Project-COMP8240-fastText-Classification
 This Repository contains all the data and code related to Major Project 2020 for COMP8240 Unit.
 There are 5 python notebooks.
-They are divided as:

 Code_for_preprocessing_and_Collecting_USPoll_data-- This file contains code for preprocessing of alternate original data i.e. airline_sentiments data.
 Also It contains code for fetching USPolitics Poll tweets from twitter and their data cleaning.
 The formatting of data for fastText readble is also done in this file.